zenxha/sushi/README.md

 - Easter Egg
   - To get to our easter egg, fill out the upload form on the website but put mort as the username to access the easteregg
 - Project WOW
   - [Our upload page](http://rubinfamily.dyndns.org:5000/upload).
-Once you upload an image, type in http://rubinfamily.dyndns.org:5000/images/1 to view the image you just uploaded.
-Each image uploaded is assigned an id, starting with 1, so if you upload another image, you can replace 1 with 2 to view that uploaded image, and so on.
+Each image uploaded is assigned an id, which you can view on the browse page.
+Once you have the image, go to the url http://rubinfamily.dyndns.org:5000/images/1, where you replace 1 with whatever id the image you just uploaded is to view the image

 ### Tickets Progress